ibrunotome/docker-laravel-appengine/README.md

 ## Tips to customization

-You can edit `php.ini`, `nginx.conf`, `nginx-http.conf`, `nginx-app.conf` and `php-fpm-user.conf` files, just add then to the root folder and make your changes, they will be enabled on the next `docker-compose up --build`
+You can edit `php.ini`, `php-cli.ini`, `nginx.conf`, `nginx-http.conf`, `nginx-app.conf` and `php-fpm-user.conf` files, just add them to the root folder and make your changes, they will be enabled on the next `docker-compose up --build`

-The `additional-suppervisord.conf` file is ready to run horizon at the start and the `php artisan schedule:run` command each minute.
+The `suppervisord.conf` file is ready to run the swoole server and horizon at the start, and the `php artisan schedule:run` command each minute.

 ## Swoole